7 Ways to Improve Memory & Focus at Any Age

 Although numerous studies show the health benefits of sleep, many of us still trudge through our days on too-few hours.
 The average adult needs 7.5 – 9 hours of sleep for optimal brain function including focus, memory, creativity, and critical thinking.
 My Rest and Restore™ is physician-formulated to support relaxation and a healthy night’s sleep so you can get the rest you need.
 It’s critical for “memory consolidation” because the brain’s memory-enhancing functions are ignited during stages of deep sleep.

 I recommend following a regular sleep schedule and avoiding or limiting caffeine intake.
 Turn off electronics at least an hour before bedtime, as the blue light emitted from phones, TVs, and computers incites wakefulness in our brains.
 It also inhibits melatonin, the hormone that causes sleepiness.2 If you must use devices at night, wear amber glasses to block the blue light.
+I have a pair of Fitover Night Swannies from Swanwick that work perfectly.

 In a recent study, researchers found a direct link between physical exertion and mental function.3 Exercise increases the flow of oxygen to your brain and stimulates an increase in neural connections.
 Physical exercise also reduces your chances of developing complications such as diabetes, high blood pressure, and heart disease, which can impact memory.
 So, get moving to get your brain pumping!
 Remember, the more complex the physical activity the better the benefits to your brain.
 So, learning more complicated salsa steps will enhance your brain function more than simpler exercises like walking or running.